MikkelSchubert/paleomix/docs/bam_pipeline/overview.rst

     2. Coverage statistics and depth histograms are calculated for the intermediate and final BAM files using `paleomix coverage` and `paleomix depths`, if enabled.
 Statistics are calculated genome-wide and for any regions of interest specified by the user.

-    3. If mapDamage is enabled, mapDamage plots are generated; if modeling or rescaling is enabled, a model of the post-mortem DNA damage is also generated.
+    3. If mapDamage is enabled, mapDamage plots are generated; if modeling or rescaling is enabled, a model of the postmortem DNA damage is also generated.